I took the opportunity to re-connect with many family friends over the holidays, a tremendous blessing.

 All were still clearly trying to adjust to this sometimes overwhelming new role.
-You could see the shear exhaustion on their faces as they tried to fit this new role into an already over-crowded day.
+You could see the sheer exhaustion on their faces as they tried to fit this new role into an already overcrowded day.

 Most of you know that along with being a mother of 5, I was my father’s caregiver for many years.